tdhock/tdhock.github.io/_posts/2022-03-07-no-argument-unpacking-in-C.md

 and
 [std::make_from_tuple](https://en.cppreference.com/w/cpp/utility/make_from_tuple)
 (for instantiation/construction).
+Could R be re-implemented in C++ to take advantage of this new feature, and avoid that huge switch block?
+For the `.Call` interface it could, because it could use std::apply with a tuple of SEXP.
+For the `.C` interface it could do something similar with tuple of pointers to int/double/etc.

 What about the inverse operation, variable number of arguments?
 The C++ equivalent of C's `va_arg` etc is described as variadic on